-6 Airbnb Management Tips to Keep Your Neighbors Happy
+6 Short Term Rental Management Tips to Keep Your Neighbors Happy

-Happy neighbors are an important part of a successful Airbnb business.
+Happy neighbors are an important part of a successful short term rental business.
 Addressing and anticipating their possible complaints is a great way to stay ahead.
 Unhappy neighbors are likely to make business challenging and could potentially result in a negative guest experience.
 Here are our top tips to keep that from happening.

 1. Create a Line of Communication

 Don’t be afraid to hear from your neighbors.
 Instead, embrace and encourage it!
 Providing your neighbors with your emergency contact info including cell number and email opens up a line of communication.
 It will make them feel like their concerns are important to you.

 Fill your neighbors in on what short term rentals are and how it works.
 They may know very little about it.
 Assure them that all guest undergo a bit of a background check and have communicated with you directly.
 It all starts with building trust through communication.

 It can be alarming seeing a couple of strangers lurking around your street.
 While you understand it's your short term rental guests trying to figure out which place is yours, your neighbors might not.
 Automate messages that will streamline booking dates to your nearest neighbors to prevent these problems.
 This will create a sense of ease and they won’t treat your guests like potential robbers.